 Exploring West Cornwall from Ednovean Farm

-For personal recommendations, photos, background information, history and directions follow the link here to explore this fascinating part of Cornwall away from the beaten track of the tourist guides.
+For our personal recommendations, photos, background information, history and directions follow the link bellow to explore this fascinating part of Cornwall away from the beaten track of the tourist guides.

 - Walking in Cornwall website – A large directory of printable walks around the Penzance area and throughout Cornwall.

 - The South West Coastpath website – A great resource for walkers

 Perranuthnoe is a peaceful village and the road stops when it reaches the sea.
 We are so lucky to have two great cafes, one on the beach and one beside the shops and galleries and a famous gastro pub for you to walk to when staying with us